 Research interests

-My research interests revolve around the question of how liberal democracies should deal with cases of colliding fundamental rights or conflicts between fundamental rights and other central ideals within constitutional democracies: the rule of law or democracy.
-I study fundamental rights both as legal-philosophical concepts and as legally enforceable rights as they have been formalized in human rights conventions, especially the ECHR.
+My research revolves around how constitutional liberal democracies should deal with cases where fundamental rights clash or conflict with other central ideals within constitutional democracy: the rule of law or democracy.
+I study fundamental rights both as philosophical concepts of law, but also as legally enforceable rights as formalised in constitutions and human rights treaties, in particular the the European Convention on Human Rights.

 I have analyzed a myriad of such legal disputes and policy dilemmas: